 The Ministry of Environment and Climate Change Strategy invests in high-quality B.C.-based carbon offset projects that reduce or sequester greenhouse gas (GHG) emissions in order to offset the emissions produced by the provincial public sector each year.

-B.C. manages its portfolio of offsets on behalf of all provincial public sector organizations in support of our commitment to carbon neutrality.
+Under the Carbon Neutral Government program, the Ministry manages a portfolio of carbon offsets on behalf of all provincial public sector organizations in support of our commitment to carbon neutrality.

 The Carbon Neutral Government offset portfolio has offset over 8.7 million tonnes of carbon dioxide equivalent (CO2e) emissions from the provincial public sector between 2010 and 2022.
 In addition to reducing emissions, offsetting advances green technologies, supports clean job growth and stimulates the economy.